 A freelance digital marketer is a professional who uses their skills in digital marketing in a remote capacity.
 Generally, a digital marketing freelancer will be accomplished in a few different types of marketing techniques, as well as the work that it takes to run their own business (invoicing, filing business taxes, and generating leads).

-Here are some of the activities that fall to a digital marketer, to give you a better idea of the day-to-day:
+Here are some of the digital marketing services that fall to a digital marketer, to give you a better idea of the day-to-day:

 - Develop a digital marketing strategy

-- Generate blog content to communicate stories to target audience
+- Generate blog content to communicate stories to the target audience

 - Develop promotional materials and graphics